elusivecodes/fQuery/README.md

 Get the X,Y co-ordinates for the center of the first node.

 - `selector` is a query selector string, a *HTMLElement*, *NodeList*, *HTMLCollection*, [*QuerySet*](docs/QuerySet.md) or an array of nodes.
-- `options` is an object containing properties to define how the position should be calculated.
+- `options` is an object containing options for how the position should be calculated.
     - `offset` is a boolean indicating whether the co-ordinates should be offset from the top left of the document, and will default to *false*.

 ```javascript